imlukedewitt/ABify/README.md

-This repo is a work in progress -
+This repo is deprecated in favor of New ABify

-ABify is a scriptable API import tool designed to be used with Maxio AB